 If knitting is something that interests you and something you want to get better at, why not invest in a book about it or start an online knitting course?

-There are many free courses and videos online that can assist your knowledge about your hobbies and interests.
+There are many free courses and videos online that can assist you in your hobbies and interests.

 Recently I stumbled upon these free courses by Harvard University; there are over 80 courses so far and it has a range of topics from ‘Japanese Books: From Manuscript to Print’ to ‘Hinduism through its scriptures.’